elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Element.getBoundingClientRect() method returns a DOMRect object providing information about the size of an element and its position relative to the viewport.
-The returned value is a DOMRect object which is the smallest rectangle which contains the entire element, including its padding and border-width.</div><br />
+  <div><strong>Interview Response:</strong> The Element.getBoundingClientRect() function produces a DOMRect object with information about an element's size and location in relation to the viewport.
+The result returned is a DOMRect object, which is the smallest rectangle that contains the whole element, including padding and border-width.</div><br />
-  <div><strong>Technical Response:</strong> The Element.getBoundingClientRect() method returns a DOMRect object providing information about the size of an element and its position relative to the viewport.
-The returned value is a DOMRect object which is the smallest rectangle which contains the entire element, including its padding and border-width.
-The left, top, right, bottom, x, y, width, and height properties describe the position and size of the overall rectangle in pixels.
-Properties other than width and height are relative to the top-left of the viewport.
-The width and height properties of the DOMRect object returned by the method include the padding and border-width, not only the content width/height.
-In the standard box model, this would be equal to the width or height property of the element + padding + border-width.
-But if box-sizing: border-box is set for the element this would be directly equal to its width or height.
-The returned value can be thought of as the union of the rectangles returned by getClientRects() for the element, i.e., the CSS border-boxes associated with the element.
+  <div><strong>Technical Response:</strong> The Element.getBoundingClientRect() function produces a DOMRect object with information about an element's size and location in relation to the viewport.
+The result returned is a DOMRect object, which is the smallest rectangle that contains the whole element, including padding and border-width.
+The attributes left, top, right, bottom, x, y, width, and height indicate the total location and size of the rectangle in pixels.
+Other than width and height, all attributes are relative to the top-left corner of the viewport.
+The width and height attributes of the DOMRect object returned by the method include not only the content width/height but also the padding and border-width.
+The standard box-model would be the element's width or height + padding + border-width.
+However, if the element has box-sizing: border-box set, this will be directly equal to its width or height.
+The returned result is the union of the rectangles returned by getClientRects() for the element, i.e. the CSS border-boxes for the element.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />